Header image

 HELP’s questionnaires provide opportunities for parents and students to self-identify as First Nations, Inuit and/or Métis, and to share additional information on the nations, communities or settlements and languages to which they are connected.
 HELP recognizes and respects that Indigenous families, communities, and governments have sovereignty and jurisdiction over their children and their information and, therefore, all data collected from Monitoring System questionnaires.

-Learn more about data request and access protocols please contact Kinwa Bluesky, Senior Manager, Indigenous Initiatives.
+To learn more about data request and access protocols, please contact Kinwa Bluesky, Senior Manager, Indigenous Initiatives.

 Who can request data?